 In a very simple case, your project may consist of only one table with a few actions applied.
 However, with the help of derived tables you can build much more complex transformation logic.
 Derived tables is a cornerstone feature of EasyMorph.
 It is used in the vast majority of projects.
 You can see them in all examples.

 Derived tables are tables that are created not by loading data from a file or database, but by replicating a final state of some existing table.
-In another words, a derived table is a dynamic replica of another table.
+In other words, a derived table is a dynamic replica of another table.
 Dynamic in the sense, that when a source table changes, all tables derived from it also change.
 There can be many tables derived from one table.
-A derived table is a regular table that starts from "Derive table" transformation.
+A derived table is a regular table that starts from the "Derive table" action.
 A derived table can be a source for another one or more derived tables.

 In the example below, a dataset is aggregated in two different ways, using two derived tables.
-In one derived table the dataset is aggregated by city, in the other — by year.
+In one derived table the dataset is aggregated by city, in the other, by year.

-To derive a new table right-click a table header and choose Derive > Table, or press Ctrl+D. There are several typical cases that are arranged with the help of derived tables:
+To derive a new table, right-click a table header and choose Derive > Table, or press Ctrl+D. There are several typical cases that are arranged with the help of derived tables: